-Tyzzer's disease, due to Clostridium piliforme, causes an acute necrotizing hepatitis, myocarditis, and colitis in foals 8–42 days old.
-(See alsotyzzer's disease, see Tyzzer Disease.)
-If has been reported in 2 calves—a 1-wk-old Jersey bull calf with enteritis and multifocal necrotizing hepatitis and a second calf with concurrent cryptosporidiosis and coronaviral enteritis.
+Tyzzer disease, due to Clostridium piliforme (previously Bacillus piliformis), causes an acute necrotizing hepatitis, myocarditis, and colitis in foals 8–42 days old.
+(Also see Tyzzer Disease.)
+It has been reported in two calves: a 1-wk-old Jersey bull calf with enteritis and multifocal necrotizing hepatitis and a second calf with concurrent cryptosporidiosis and coronaviral enteritis.
 In the latter animal, C piliforme was identified in hepatocytes and epithelium and smooth muscle cells of the ileum and cecum.
 Clinical signs included hypophagia, generalized weakness, dullness, and decreased fecal passage.

 Cholangiohepatitis is a severe inflammation of the bile passages and adjacent liver, which sporadically causes hepatic failure in horses and ruminants.
 It occasionally occurs secondary to cholelithiasis, duodenitis, intestinal obstruction, neoplasia, parasitism, and certain toxins in horses.
 The fungal toxin sporidesmin from Pithomyces chartarum may cause cholangiohepatitis in sheep and cattle.